 Most manufacturers of vegetable shortening list a "best by" date on the package.
 This date is determined by the manufacturer, and the shortening will usually be at its best until this time.
 After the expiration date, though, your vegetable shortening may still be good.
 Check the shortening by visually inspecting, smelling and tasting it.
 Usable shortening should appear white in color and have a neutral odor and taste.
 If your shortening has a strange, rancid odor or taste, has become darker in color or its texture has changed, discard it because it has gone bad.
 While it's not likely that using spoiled shortening will make you sick, it can ruin any baked goods you use it in, giving them an unpleasant taste.

 If your vegetable shortening has spoiled, you can substitute lard, butter or margarine for it in your recipes.
-Substitute the same amount of butter or margarine for shortening; when using lard, use two tablespoons less per cup in your recipes, advises the Eat By Date website.
+Substitute the same amount of butter or margarine for shortening; when using lard, use two tablespoons less per cup in your recipes.
 The shelf life of goods prepared with shortening is usually determined by the other ingredients in them.
 For example, frosting prepared with shortening and sugar alone may last for up to six months in the pantry, but if it includes butter, it will only last one to two days.